DeDamis/Solana-development/code/escrow-headon-attempt/README.md

 cd app
 npm install
 ```
-Copy the `./escrow/app/src` folder to your project and set the correct "Program Id" in the `idl.json` file.
+Copy the `./escrow/app/src` folder to your project, replacing the existing `src` folder.
+With the same "Program Id" you deployed the program with, replace the metadata.address (at the end of the file)in the `idl.json` file.
 Finally, run:

 ```
 npm start